sholsapp/gallocy/README.md

 make && make install
 ```

-This installs test binaries and libraryes into the build/ directory.
+This installs test binaries and libraries into the build/ directory.

 ### testing